Education

 The importance of workplace diversity cannot be overstated regarding an organization’s ability to reach markets in foreign countries.
 The appeal of global markets creates two kinds of opportunities for employees: promotion and employee development.

-A global marketplace opens doors for employees with diverse language skills and multicultural understanding to build global profit centres.
+A global marketplace allows employees with diverse language skills and multicultural understanding to build global profit centres.
 Employees interested in learning global business strategy and available for possible expatriate assignments may also find new and challenging career opportunities.

 The ability to resolve workplace conflict minimizes potential liability for employee complaints that would otherwise escalate to formal matters, such as litigation.
 Workplace diversity preserves the quality of employees’ relationships with their co-workers and their supervisors.